 The mediated response design \cite{huber2018direct} involves learning the nonlinear causal function $\theta_0^{ME}(d,d')=0.3d'+0.09d+0.15 dd'+0.25 (d')^3$.
 A single observation is a tuple $(Y,D,M,X)$ for the outcome, treatment, mediator, and covariates where $Y,D,M,X\in\mathbb{R}$.
 In addition to our estimator (\texttt{RKHS}, white), we implement the estimator of \cite{huber2018direct} (\texttt{IPW}, checkered gray), which involves Nadaraya--Watson density estimation en route to generalized inverse propensity weighting.
 By the Wilcoxon rank sum test, \texttt{RKHS} significantly outperforms \texttt{IPW} at all sample sizes, with p values below $10^{-3}$.

-Next, we propose a time-varying dose response design, extending the dose response design of \cite{colangelo2020double}.
+Next, we consider a time-varying dose response design, extending a time-fixed design \cite{colangelo2020double}.
 The nonlinear causal function is $\theta_0^{GF}(d_1,d_2)=0.6d_1+0.5d_1^2+1.2d_2+d_2^2$.
 A single observation is a tuple $(Y,D_{1:2},X_{1:2})$ for the outcome, treatments, and covariates where $Y,D_t\in\mathbb{R}$ and $X_t\in\mathbb{R}^{100}$.
-We also consider low and moderate dimensional settings in Supplement~\ref{sec:simulation_details}.
-Our machine learning approach for time-varying response curves allows for nonlinearity, dependence over time, and effect modification, which appears to be new.
+See Section~17 of \cite{rahul2024supplement} for low and moderate dimensional settings.
+Our machine learning approach for time-varying response curves is uniformly consistent and allows for nonlinearity, dependence over time, and effect modification, which appears to be new.

-To illustrate why treatment-confounder feedback and effect modification matter, we compare $\hat{\theta}^{GF}(d_1,d_2)$ \{\texttt{RKHS(GF)}, white\} with estimators that ignore these complexities to various degrees.
-Using the dose response estimator of \cite{singh2020kernel} \{\texttt{RKHS(ATE)}, checkered white\}, we take $D_2$ to be the treatment and misclassify $D_1$ as a covariate.
-Using the heterogeneous response estimator of \cite{singh2020kernel} \{\texttt{RKHS(CATE)}, lined white\}, we take $D_2$ to be the treatment and misclassify $D_1$ as the subcovariate with meaningful heterogeneity.
-We also implement the estimator of \cite{lewis2020double} (\texttt{SNMM}, gray), which is a machine learning approach with linearity, Markov, and no-effect-modification assumptions that do not hold.
+To illustrate why treatment-confounder feedback and effect modification matter, we compare $\hat{\theta}^{GF}(d_1,d_2)$ \{\texttt{RKHS(GF)}\!, white\} with estimators that ignore these complexities to various degrees.
+Using the dose response estimator of \cite{singh2020kernel} \{\texttt{RKHS(ATE)}\!, checkered white\}, we take $D_2$ to be the treatment and misclassify $D_1$ as a covariate.
+Using the heterogeneous response estimator of \cite{singh2020kernel} \{\texttt{RKHS(CATE)}\!, lined white\}, we take $D_2$ to be the treatment and misclassify $D_1$ as the subcovariate with meaningful heterogeneity.
+We also implement the estimator of \cite{lewis2020double} (\texttt{SNMM}, gray), which is a machine learning approach with linearity, Markov, and no-effect-modification assumptions that do not hold in this setting.
 By the the Wilcoxon rank sum test, \texttt{RKHS(GF)} significantly outperforms the alternatives at $n=5000$ with p value below $10^{-3}$.
 The ability of \texttt{RKHS(GF)} to capture treatment-confounder feedback, and effect modification by time-varying confounders, helps when the sample size is large enough.